ranglust/vigilo/README.md

 2. Click "Disable" to turn off sleep prevention
 3. Click "Enable" to turn it back on
 4. The icon shows "ON" or "OFF" to indicate current state
+5. Click "Start on Startup" to automatically launch Vigilo when you log in

 The application starts enabled by default.